vieiramanoel/vieiramanoel.github.io/_posts/2020-12-27-typescript-iterate-over-literal.md

 But very often I want to iterate over the possible values of `Company` - imagine a Select button as an example.

-So, for that case most answers would suggest that you use an enum type instead as it provides ways to iterate over it's items.
-That's a possible solution, but in this post I'd like to offer a different solution at compiler time and that provides a type `Company` as it was defined literally:
+So, for this case most answers would suggest that you use an enum type instead as it provides ways to iterate over it's items.
+That's a possible solution, but in this post I'd like to offer a different one at compiler time and so that the type `Company` behaves like it was defined literally:

 ```typescript
 const companies = ['google', 'facebook', 'apple'] as const;